 While teenagers are most commonly affected by acne, adults can get it too.
-But we’ve got good news for you: with proper lifestyle changes and professional treatment of acne, you can say hello to brighter and healthier skin!
+But we’ve got good news for you: with proper lifestyle changes and professional treatment of acne, you can say hello to healthier skin!

 What Are The Different Forms Of Acne?

 Acne comes in various forms such as blackheads, whiteheads, papules, pustules, cysts, and nodules.
 They don’t just appear on the face but on the back, chest, neck, shoulders, upper arms, and buttocks as well.
 And as mentioned above, anyone can get it.
 Anyone.

 According to the American Academy of Dermatology, a clogged pore in the skin causes the appearance of acne.
 The clog begins with dead skin cells that rise to the surface of the pore.
 The body produces sebum, which is oil that keeps the skin from drying out.
 Dead skin cells then stick together inside the pore and can be trapped inside.
 Bacteria, which thrive on the skin, can get inside the pore – the perfect environment for them to multiply quickly.
 This results in the skin being red and swollen.
 If the inflammation gets deeper, an acne cyst or nodule appears.
 The good news is that this can all be nipped in the bud by following some of these simple lifestyle changes:

 Certain food can cause a spike in blood sugar, boosting insulin.
 The overproduction of insulin in the bloodstream allows for changes that can lead to the growth of pore-clogging cells.
 Stick to whole grains, beans, and vegetables, and cut down on carbohydrates such as pasta, white rice, white bread, and sugar.